Lives of Purpose

 What should I do next?

-Apply online by Sept.
-7 for the fall 2017 cohort, or contact Kurt Nelson, dean of religious and spiritual life, at email@example.com or 207-859-4272 with more questions.
+Apply online by August 31 for the Fall 2018 cohort, or contact Kurt Nelson, dean of religious and spiritual life, at firstname.lastname@example.org or 207-859-4272 with more questions.

 Meet the People of LOP

-Thu is a junior majoring in both biochemistry and science, technology and society.
-She’s from Vietnam but she spent her last two years of high school in Singapore.
-She joined Lives of Purpose as a first-year and served as a discussion leader in her sophomore year.
-She’s also a member of Colby’s Admission Ambassadors, International Club, and Quilting Club.
-In her free time, she loves reading books and taking part in fun activities with friends, especially arts and crafts.
-She’s eager to lead Lives of Purpose this year and welcome new group members from the Class of 2021.
+I am a senior majoring in both Biochemistry and Science, Technology and Society.
+I’m from Vietnam, but I spent my last two years of high school in Singapore.
+After joining Lives of Purpose in my first year, I have been deeply touched by the connections I made with other members and learned a lot from the conversations and volunteer work we shared together.
+Therefore, I have stayed with the group ever since.
+Aside from LoP, I’m also a member of Colby’s Admission Ambassadors, International Club and Chorale.
+In my free time, I love reading books and taking part in fun activities with my friends, especially arts and crafts.
+After Colby, I hope to enroll in a graduate program in Environmental Health Sciences.
+I’m eager to lead Lives of Purpose in the coming year and welcome new group members from the class of 2022.